Please note that Tapas no longer supports Internet Explorer.

 Nov 14, 2025

 He paused at the bottom, scanning the hall.
-The Veil had come alive.
-Its patrons were flushed and smiling, courtesans gliding between them in silken waves.
-The laughter here was never quite real, but it was convincing enough to make men forget the world outside.
+The Praecia Veil was alive tonight.
+Its patrons flushed and smiling, with courtesans gliding between them.
+The laughter here was never quite real, but it was convincing enough to make men forget the outside world.

 Esther turned, glass in hand.
-“Cain, that colour really suits you,” she said, her tone half-admiration, half-envy.
+“Cain, that colour really suits you.”

-Eve and Candace giggled, exchanging a knowing glance.
-They were smooth enough with patrons, but hopelessly transparent around him.
-They were girls who had learned how to seduce but not yet how to hide their youth.
+Eve and Candace giggled, exchanging a subtle glance.
+They were smooth enough with patrons, but something else entirely around Cain.
+They were girls who’d learned how to seduce, but not yet how to hide their youth.

 “You all look beautiful tonight,” Cain said smoothly.

-Esther sipped her sparkling wine, gaze flickering toward the others.
-“Have any of you heard from Sorscha lately?”
+Esther sipped her sparkling wine, gaze flicking toward the others.
+“Have any of you heard from Sorscha?”

-Eve’s lips parted in mock sympathy.
-“Not since her confrontation with Madam.”
+Eve’s lips parted slightly.
+“N-not since her confrontation with Madam…”

 Esther rolled her eyes.
 “It’s not that easy, Candace.
-Nobody will pay for her while her face still looks like that.”
+Do you think anyone will pay for her while her face still looks like that?”

-The laughter around him began to swell again.
-Candace had spilled her drink and was squealing in mock dismay while Claudia dabbed at her sleeve with a napkin.
+Shortly after, the laughter around him began to swell again.
+Candace had spilled her drink and was squealing in false dismay, while Claudia dabbed at her dress with a napkin.
 Esther had already drawn a man into their circle, her smile as effortless as breathing.

-Cain excused himself quietly, slipping free from their orbit.
-He moved through the crowd with the languid grace of someone who’d learned that attention followed him whether he wanted it or not.
-Hands reached out as he passed.
-A brush of fingertips against his sleeve, a murmured greeting, but he kept walking.
+Cain excused himself quietly, slipping away.
+He moved through the crowd with the languid grace of someone who’d learned that attention followed him whether he wanted it to or not.
+Hands reached out as he passed, men murmured greetings, but he kept walking.

 He was halfway to the bar when something caught him.